AleksejB/ping-again/README.md

 For pinging functionality a 3rd party library was used:
 - [Network Diagnosis Library by qiniu](https://github.com/qiniu/android-netdiag)

-The app follows MVVM design pattern.
+The app follows MVC design pattern.
 ## App's functionality
 The app allows the user to enter an IPv4 address or a domain address, which will be added to the list of the availible hosts to ping.
 The user can perform short pings for all the hosts